sveltejs/svelte/site/content/blog/2020-06-04-svelte-and-typescript.md

 Any editor which supports using an LSP can work, the [VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode) extension has been our primary focus but there is work in progress [on Atom](https://github.com/sveltejs/language-tools/pull/160), and [coc-svelte](https://github.com/coc-extensions/coc-svelte) has been updated with the latest changes.

-These editor extensions will work with your existing JavaScript code.
+These editor extensions will improve your coding experience even if you only use JavaScript.
 The editor won't offer errors, but it will offer inference and refactoring tools.
 You can [add `// @check-js`](https://www.staging-typescript.org/docs/handbook/intro-to-js-ts.html) to the top of a `<script>` tag using JavaScript to get better error messages.

 To switch a `<script>` to use TypeScript, use `<script lang="ts">` and that should be it.
 Hopefully you won't be seeing an ocean of red squiggles.